talon-one/talon_go/docs/Campaign.md

 `func (o *Campaign) SetLastActivity(v time.Time)`

 SetLastActivity gets a reference to the given time.Time and assigns it to the LastActivity field.

-### GetWeeklyUsageCount

-`func (o *Campaign) GetWeeklyUsageCount() int32`

-GetWeeklyUsageCount returns the WeeklyUsageCount field if non-nil, zero value otherwise.

-### GetWeeklyUsageCountOk

-`func (o *Campaign) GetWeeklyUsageCountOk() (int32, bool)`

-GetWeeklyUsageCountOk returns a tuple with the WeeklyUsageCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasWeeklyUsageCount

-`func (o *Campaign) HasWeeklyUsageCount() bool`

-HasWeeklyUsageCount returns a boolean if a field has been set.

-### SetWeeklyUsageCount

-`func (o *Campaign) SetWeeklyUsageCount(v int32)`

-SetWeeklyUsageCount gets a reference to the given int32 and assigns it to the WeeklyUsageCount field.

 ### GetUpdated